Rata Lovell-Smith: Early years

-Style and subject
+Painting career

-Her paintings were generally of landscapes, botany, and flowers.
+Lovell-Smith's paintings were generally of landscapes, botany, and flowers.
 She always painted in situ and never painted from notes.
 Sometimes, she would have several paintings on the go from the same location, each with different weather.
-Lovell-Smith's painting style is characterised by bold design, broad flat areas of colour, and an almost poster-like style.
-She emphasised basic patterns and shapes, sometimes exaggerating the intensity of colours.
-At the time, some critics responded to it by saying it went "counter to good tradition" or that it smacked of commercial art, while others defended her saying:
+From 1921 Lovell-Smith was a working member of the Canterbury Society of Arts and exhibited regularly.
+From the 1920s she also exhibited widely throughout New Zealand as can be seen from this selective listing: